Email is likely to be the most efficient way to reach us, and we can use e-mail to arrange follow-up phone conversations.

 William B. Harvey, Ed.D., is working with Vic Borden and Charlie Nelms to develop the follow-on projects to Leading to Completion.
 He is currently Distinguished Scholar with the American Association for Access, Diversity and Equity; Professor of Leadership Studies at North Carolina A&T State University; Senior Policy Analyst at the Southern Regional Education Board; and Strategic Advisor for DiversityEdu LLC.

-Afet Dundar collaborates with the Project on Academic Success for the National Student Clearinghouse signature reports.
-She earned her Ph.D. in education policy studies at Indiana University.
-Afet is currently an associate director at the National Student Clearinghouse Research Center.
+Afet Dundar collaborates with the Project on Academic Success (PAS) for the National Student Clearinghouse (NSC) Signature Reports.
+She earned her PhD in education policy studies at Indiana University Bloomington.
+Afet is director at the National Student Clearinghouse Research Center.